eski-dev/dynmap_invalid-modellist_fix/README.md

 ## Usage
 At the bottom of the script, define the location of the source logfile and the renderdata directory, either using absolute path or relative path with respect to the location of the python script.
-Below that is a dry-run flag, if you want to test (file permissions, paths, etc)
+Below that is a dry-run flag, if you want to test (file permissions, paths, etc).

 The script will print an output of the mods and the associated target file lines (to be) deleted.